 For those who want better video performance, the drone is available in GoPro kit too, and it comes with a TX5803 5.8 GHz video transmitter.
 The iLook+ was designed to have the same dimensions and button placements as a GoPro, so the G-3D gimbal is compatible with the GoPro Hero 3 as well as GoPro Hero 4.

 If you want a heavier and better camera and the Scout X4 is not for the job you want, the Scout X8 kit will solve the problem.
 The X8 is capable of doubling its carrying capacity to about 750g and it has the Sony RX100 gimbal with HMI converter.
 Now that heavier camera and gimbal system you wanted may be within the payload capacity and can be carried by the X8.

 The Scout X4 has a battery with the capacity of 5,400 mAh that is larger than the average battery of 4,700 mAh and it has a flight time of up to 25 minutes (with 15 minutes longer than the average drone).

 Keep in mind that this flight time was measured with no additional weight.
 So if you add a heavier camera, or you want to carry something else, the flight time will decrease.
 This happens with every drone you will have, it is not a problem just for this specific product.

-It can carry up to 500 grams or 1.10 pounds besides the weight of its build-in components which is a below average payload capacity.
+It can carry up to 500 grams or 1.10 pounds besides the weight of its built-in components which is a below average payload capacity.
 This means it can carry an average GoPro camera and this is one of the reasons for the X8 kit.

 The X4 uses the DEVO F12E controller which is an upgraded version of the Walkera DEVO 12S RC controller.
 It has a new design and the biggest difference is the 5inch FPV monitor.
-You just have to turn on the transmitter and you will receive real time video feeds right away.
+You just have to turn on the transmitter and you will receive real-time video feeds right away.